 Ruby Version Manager (RVM) is a utility that allows you to add your own personal version of Ruby to a user.
 It allows you to add, remove, or have multiple versions of Ruby and its libraries to live in your user directory.

-This article describes how to enable the RVM with Passenger using the DreamHost panel.
+This article describes enabling the RVM with Passenger using the DreamHost panel.

 Please note this does NOT install RVM.
 You must still manually install this yourself.
-Visit the RVM article for detailed instructions on how to manually install.
-Once RVM has been installed and you've installed a custom version of Ruby, you can then select which version of Ruby you'd like to use (for a specific domain) by enabling the option in the panel below.
+Visit the RVM article for detailed instructions on how to install manually.
+Once RVM has been installed and you've installed a custom version of Ruby, you can select which version of Ruby you'd like to use (for a specific domain) by enabling the option in the panel below.

 Enabling RVM in the Panel